 This guideline is based on the following principles:

-There exists a package of derivative assets that replicates the index credits provided by an index strategy at the end of an index term.

-The value of the package of derivative assets can be determined daily using assumptions consistent with observable market values.

 Interim Values defined in the contract provide equity to both the contract holder and the company

-Interim Values are consistent with the value of the Hypothetical Portfolio over the index term.
+Interim Values are consistent with the value of the Hypothetical Portfolio over the Index Strategy Term.

 Definitions

-“Derivative Asset Proxy” means a package of hypothetical derivative assets designed to replicate credits provided by an Index Strategy at the end of an Index Term.
+“Derivative Asset Proxy” means a package of hypothetical derivative assets established at the beginning of an Index Strategy Term that is designed to replicate credits provided by an Index Strategy at the end of an Index Strategy Term.

 “Fixed Income Asset Proxy” is a hypothetical fixed income asset.